 America is one of the best places to buy clothes, electronics, etc. You get the best value for your money spent.
 If you are a tourist from Asia or Europe, you will see prices much cheaper in US, if you buy in outlet malls.
 Many are not aware that you may be able to get tax refunds as tourist, if you buy in some states like Texas in US.
 In this article, we will cover all the details on how to get tax refunds, what are the requirements and conditions, and address some commonly asked FAQs.

-Do you get Tax Refund for Shopping in US at Malls, Outlet Malls, or Online Stores ?
+Do you get Tax Refund for Shopping in US at Malls or Online Stores ?

-What are the Requirements or Conditions to get Tax Refund in USA as Tourist or Resident ?
+Requirements to get Tax Refund in USA as Tourist or Resident

-The requirements to get tax refund are slightly tricky to get a decent refund, as they force you to purchase more at a single store.
+The requirements to get tax refund vary by state and are slightly tricky to get a decent refund, as they force you to purchase more at a single store.
 Most of the requirements or conditions are common for foreigners and US Citizens, only difference is where they can claim tax refund and when.
 Below are the requirements.

 - Minimum Amount : Depending on the state, there is a minimum amount of tax you need to have per receipt or purchase from a brand store or outlet store.
 In Texas, you need to have a minimum of $12 tax per receipt or combined receipts from the same brand stores.
 Technically, in Texas with 8.25% sales tax, you need to purchase for at least for $150 USD in a single store or brand outlet to be eligible for the refund.